yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot of the backup retention period for the on-demand backup.](images/bk-vm8.png "Backup now - retention")

-    >**Note:** The backup policy created earlier determines the retention period for scheduled backups.
+    >**Note**: The backup policy created earlier determines the retention period for scheduled backups.
 For on-demand backups, the retention period is specified separately.

 8. Close the WebVM1 backup status blade.
 Then, repeat the above step to trigger an on-demand backup for **WebVM2**.